 - Built-in humidity sensor

-One of the features that sets the Galanz GSWWA12S1SA10 is a unique humidity sensor, that can ensure your food is never under, or overcooked.
-The True Convection system heats evenly throughout the oven offering 360° cooking that cooks food faster, without hot-spots.
+As a result, one of the features that sets the Galanz GSWWA12S1SA10 is a unique humidity sensor, that can ensure your food is never under, or overcooked.
+After all, the True Convection system heats evenly throughout the oven offering 360° cooking that cooks food faster, without hot-spots.

 The air fryer allows effective frying of crunchy vegetables and proteins with little to no oil required.
 This amazing unit offers quicker, healthier and tastier food all from the same compact, convenient appliance.